The Adventures of Shuggy: Reception

 The Adventures of Shuggy was well received by critics.
 The game holds an aggregate score of 78.22% at GameRankings and 77/100 at Metacritic.
 Metacritic reports mostly positive reviews, with 18 of 23 reviews scoring the game a ratio of 75% or higher.
 Only two of the 23 reviews gave the game a score below a 70% ratio.
 Shuggy sold approximately 2,600 units within the first two weeks of its release.
 Year-end 2011 totals were over 5,500 units.

 Critics generally gave high praise for Shuggys varied gameplay mechanics.
 Nathan Meunier of GameSpot stated that "each stage offers a different flavor from the one before it" and added that the varied level experiences "[keep] the puzzle action buoyant well into the adventure."
 Terry Terrones of GamePro agreed; he felt that the game was "clever [...] with a subtle scaffolding complexity".
 Reviewers also praised the amount of gameplay, particularly the game's 100 levels.
-Eurogamer's Kristan Reed felt while the 100 levels were a welcome feature, the inclusion of cooperative and competitive levels expanded the game's value.
+Eurogamers Kristan Reed felt while the 100 levels were a welcome feature, the inclusion of cooperative and competitive levels expanded the game's value.
 The game's comic book-like presentation was also well received by critics.
-GameSpot's Nathan Meunier categorized the art as "cutesy" and Kristan Reed of Eurogamer called the art design "adorable".
+GameSpots Nathan Meunier categorized the art as "cutesy" and Kristan Reed of Eurogamer called the art design "adorable".

 Some reviewers criticized the game's difficulty level and lack of checkpoints during later stages.
 Game Informers warned players to "prepare to die a lot".
 Official Xbox Magazines Cameron Lewis also noted that players need much patience to play through the game.
 The critic from Edge magazine acknowledged that though the game is difficult and at times frustrating that it is "still worth sticking with".